orbcode/orbuculum/README.md

 The command line options are;

- `-b [basedir]`: for channels.
+ `-b, --basedir [basedir]`: for channels.
 Note that this is actually just leading text on the channel
      name, so if you put xyz/chan then all ITM software channels will end up in a directory xyz, prepended with chan.
 If xyz doesn't exist, then the channel creation will fail silently.

- `-c [Number],[Name],[Format]`: of channel to populate (repeat per channel) using printf formatting.
+ `-c, --channel [Number],[Name],[Format]`: of channel to populate (repeat per channel) using printf formatting.

- `-e`: When reading from file, terminate when file exhausts, rather than waiting for more data to arrive.
+ `-E`: When reading from file, terminate when file exhausts, rather than waiting for more data to arrive.

- `-f [filename]`: Take input from specified file (CTRL-C to abort from this).
+ `-f, --input-file [filename]`: Take input from specified file (CTRL-C to abort from this).

- `-h`: Brief help.
+ `-h, --help`: Brief help.

- `-i [channel]`: Set Channel for ITM in TPIU decode (defaults to 1).
-Note that the TPIU must
-     be in use for this to make sense.
-If you call the GenericsConfigureTracing routine above with the ITM Channel set to 0x7f then the TPIU will be bypassed.  ***If you do not have this set correctly and you're using the TPIU you will not see any data at all***.

-  `-l [port]`: Set listening port for the incoming connections from clients.

-  `-m`: Monitor interval (in mS) for reporting on state of the link.
-If baudrate is specified (using `-a`) and is greater than 100bps then the percentage link occupancy is also reported.

-  `-n`: Enforce sync requirement for ITM (i.e. ITM needs to issue syncs)

-  `-P`: Create permanent files rather than fifos - useful when you want to use the processed data later.
+  `-P, --permanent`: Create permanent files rather than fifos - useful when you want to use the processed data later.

   `-s [address]:[port]`: Set address for Source connection, (default localhost:3443).

-  `-t`: Use TPIU decoder.
+  `-t, --tpiu`: Use TPIU decoder.
 This will not sync if TPIU is not configured, so you won't see
      packets in that case.

-  `-v`: Verbose mode 0==Errors only, 1=Warnings (Default) 2=Info, 3=Full Debug.
+  `-v, --verbose`: Verbose mode 0==Errors only, 1=Warnings (Default) 2=Info, 3=Full Debug.

-  `-w [path]` : Enable filewriter functionality with output in specified directory (disabled by default).
+  `-W, --writer-path [path]` : Enable filewriter functionality with output in specified directory (disabled by default).

 Orbcat
 ------